-Just like the A8 saloon, the Audi Q8 comes with three huge screens as standard – two on the dashboard, and one on the centre console.
+Just like the A8 saloon, the Audi Q8 comes with three huge infotainment screens as standard – two on the dashboard and one on the centre console.

 Through the central 10.1-inch dashboard display you’ll control all the settings for the built-in sat-nav system, the stereo and the settings for the car’s adjustable air suspension.
-The menus are easy to read and sensibly laid out, too, so you won’t get lost in a sea of confusing menus each time you want to change the radio station.
+The menus are easy to read and sensibly laid out, too, so you won’t get lost in a sea of confusing buttons each time you want to change the radio station.

 Below this display, you’ll find a slightly smaller 8.6-inch screen that controls the Q8’s climate control.
 It certainly looks fancier than your usual knobs and dials, but you have to press the screen quite hard.
 Pinching both sides of the display together syncs the climate control settings – which is a neat touch – and swiping up and down on each side of the screen lets you quickly adjust the temperature settings without looking down.

-The third screen, a 12.3-inch unit mounted in front of the steering wheel, forms part of the Audi Virtual Cockpit system.
-This replaces analogue dials with a customisable display that shows a wide range of data; from sat-nav directions to current fuel consumption, and even tell you what song is playing through the stereo.
+Speaking of Virtual Cockpit, it’s the 12.3-inch screen mounted in front of the steering wheel.
+This replaces analogue dials and shows a wide range of data; from sat-nav directions to current fuel consumption, and even tell you what song is playing through the stereo.
 It’s a doddle to use and is all controlled through handy buttons on the steering wheel.

 The Audi Q8 also comes with Android Auto and Apple CarPlay smartphone mirroring features, so you can beam a selection of navigation and music-streaming apps through the built-in infotainment screens if you don’t like Audi’s own system.

-Speaking of phones, you also get the Audi Phonebox feature as standard that wirelessly charges your compatible smartphone, as well as boosting its signal using the car’s built-in aerial.
-Unfortunately, the seriously impressive Bang & Olufsen stereo upgrade is only available in top-spec Vorsprung models, or as part of the £1,895 Comfort and Sound pack.
+You also get the Audi Phonebox feature as standard that wirelessly charges your compatible smartphone, as well as boosting its signal using the car’s built-in aerial.
+Unfortunately, the seriously impressive Bang & Olufsen stereo upgrade is only available in top-spec Vorsprung models, or as part of the expensive Comfort and Sound pack.